the-turing-way/the-turing-way/Chapter_Version_Control.md

 Before you start trying to resolve conflicts **make sure you fully understand the changes and how they are incompatible**.
 If you don't you risk making things more tangled.
 Once you do and you go about fixing the problem **be careful, but don't be afraid**; the whole point of version control is your past versions are all safe.
 Nevertheless merge conflicts can be intimidating to resolve, especially if you are merging branches that diverged a great many commits ago which may now have many incompatibilities.
 This is why it is good practise to **merge other's changes into your work frequently**.

-There are **tools** available to assist in resolving merge conflicts.
+There are **tools** available to assist in resolving merge conflicts, some are free, some are not.
 Find and familiarise yourself with one that works for you.
+Commonly used merge tools include [KDiff3](http://kdiff3.sourceforge.net/), [Beyond Compare](https://www.scootersoftware.com/), [Meld](http://meldmerge.org/), and [P4Merge](https://www.perforce.com/products/helix-core-apps/merge-diff-tool-p4merge).
 To set a tool as your default do

 ```
 git config --global merge.tool name_of_the_tool